Planck and BICEP/Keck Array 2018 constraints on primordial gravitational waves and perspectives for future B-mode polarization measurements: Acknowledgments

 \section{Acknowledgments}

 DP and FF acknowledge financial support by ASI Grant 2016-24-H.0 and the agreement n.
 2020-9-HH.0 ASI-UniRM2 ``Partecipazione italiana alla fase A della missione LiteBIRD".
 JV acknowledges funding from The Finnish Cultural Foundation (2020--21) and Ruth och Nils-Erik Stenb\"acks stiftelse (2022).
-We acknowledge the use of the INAF-OAS institute HPC cluster and we acknowledge the use of the computing centre of Cineca under the agreement INFN-InDark.
+We acknowledge the use of the INAF-OAS institute HPC cluster, and we acknowledge the use of the computing centre of Cineca under the agreement INFN-InDark.
 Part of the analysis was performed using computational resources provided by CSC --- IT Center for Science, Finland.
-This manuscript was submitted for a pre-approval (as an "external paper") to the LiteBIRD editorial board on 4th August 2022.
+MH was supported by the World Premier International Research Center Initiative (WPI) of MEXT, and by JSPS KAKENHI Grant Number 22H04945.